 You can get all the coverage your business needs by following this link.
 Protection is peace of mind!

-IT businesses pay an average of $60 per month for tech E&O coverage, but you could pay more or less depending on your exposures.
+IT businesses pay an average of $67 per month for tech E&O coverage, but your price may vary depending on your level of risk.

 Insurance costs for technology professionals are based on a few factors, including:

-While tech E&O insurance covers numerous risks faced by technology experts, it does not provide complete protection.
-Exclusions vary depending on your insurance provider and specific policy, so you may want to chat with an insurance agent to make sure your policy provides sufficient coverage.
+While tech E&O insurance covers numerous professional and cyber risks, it does not provide complete protection.
+Exclusions vary depending on your insurance company and specific policy they offer, so it's always best to speak with an insurance agent to ensure you have sufficient coverage.

-General liability insurance: This liability policy covers expenses related to client bodily injuries and property damage, along with advertising injuries like slander.
-Technology businesses can bundle it with commercial property insurance for savings in a business owner’s policy (BOP), or add electronic data liability coverage to protect against lost data.
+General liability insurance: This liability policy covers expenses related to client bodily injuries and property damage (unrelated to your digital services), along with advertising injuries like slander.
+Technology businesses can bundle it with commercial property insurance for savings in a business owner's policy (BOP), or add electronic data liability coverage to protect against lost data.

 Workers' compensation insurance: This policy covers medical bills and partial lost wages from work-related injuries and illnesses.
 Most states require technology businesses with employees to purchase workers’ compensation.